inkstitch/inkstitch/collections/_docs/en/004-009-satin-tools.md

 * Select the shape and run `Extensions > Ink/Stitch > Tools: Satin > Zigzag Line to Satin`
   * Select your path style (pattern)
   * Chose wether the resulting path should be smoothed out or straight lines
   * Chose if rungs should be inserted or not.
-The resulting path will always have the same amount of nodes on both rungs.
+The resulting path will always have the same amount of nodes on both rails.

 ### Pattern styles